Air Force

 I am just wondering whether this map is correct, I can not imagine the eastern part so unprotected.

-7. Mohammed Khafi Says:
+7. Mohammed Khafi says:

 We just use National Pride to hide behind, it makes a good screen for our self interest!
 Welcome to Indonesia Robert!

-By the way “The enemy within” is actually just within our own minds, placed there by successive leaders, to cause fear and allow them to dominate us!
+By the way “The enemy within” is actually just within our own minds, placed there by successive leaders, to cause fear and allow them to dominate us!
 But we like to believe in stuff like that, because we never see our own faults, the military dominates us but we see it as protecting us!

-8. 1ndra Says:
+8. 1ndra says:

 I am just wondering whether this map is correct, I can not imagine the eastern part so unprotected.

-Maybe the country permit the eastern defence taken by ‘warriors’. :) Building bases in east needs a lot of money, I used to remember one zak of cement exceeds a half of million rupiah.
+Maybe the country permit the eastern defence taken by ‘warriors’. πŸ™‚ Building bases in east needs a lot of money, I used to remember one zak of cement exceeds a half of million rupiah.
 And from economical value maybe the government not build it much.
 And next to Papua almost no country.

 But yes, it’s very vulnerable to infiltration and stealing.

-9. Andrew Says:
+9. Andrew says:

 Cheaper is to reactivate Gatotkaca, hm?
 He doesn’t need neither spare parts nor fuel, just nasi pecel.